 History of PIL in India – Evolution & 4 Development Phases

-History of PIL in India: The origin and evolution of Public Interest litigation (PIL) is traced back in the United States of America (USA) as early as in the 1870s when the Legal Aid Movement was organized for poor people.
-In this article we have discussed about origin and evolution of PIL in India in detail; development of PIL in India in 4 phases including who initiated PIL, its subject matters, against whom and how judiciary responded, 6 reasons for development of PIL in India, and more.
-For this you must read the full article.
+History of PIL in India: The origin and evolution of Public Interest Litigation (PIL) is traced back in the United States of America (USA) as early as the 1870s when the Legal Aid Movement was organized for poor people.
+In this comprehensive article, we have explored the origin and evolution of PIL in India in detail, the development of PIL in India in 4 phases including who initiated PIL, its subject matters, against whom, and how the judiciary responded, 6 reasons for the development of PIL in India, and more.
+For this, you must read the full article.

 Table of Contents